umutxyp/MusicBot/README.md

 # Discord.js v14 Slash Commands Music Bot
 ![](https://komarev.com/ghpvc/?username=umutxyp&color=blue)

+## ABOUT V14.1 UPDATE / news: 2022, 20 NOVEMBER
+- The shard feature has been added to the MusicMaker discord bot and now a new shard will be created for every 1000 servers.

 ## ABOUT V14 UPDATE / news: 2022, 10 NOVEMBER
 - Addeed Portuguese and Chinese language.